netwrix/privilege-secure/api-docs/AccessControlPolicy/SearchResourceCandidatesAsync.md

 ## Search for resources that are not a part of the given policy id.
+(Auth roles: Admin,UserPlus)

 <a id="opIdSearchResourceCandidatesAsync"></a>